JimTsesm/MobilityDB-Azure/README.md

 Until now we have created a Kubernetes cluster on Azure.
 The purpose of this section is to deploy a PostgreSQL cluster with Citus and MobilityDB extensions installed.
 First we need to modify the provided configuration files:
 <ol>
 <li>Edit the content of <strong>MobilityDB-Azure/KubernetesDeployment/postgres-secrets-params.yaml</strong> file by changing the values of the <strong>username</strong> and <strong>password</strong>.
 These credentials will be the default keys to access the PostgreSQL server.
 The values should be provided as base64-encoded strings.
 To get such an encoding, you can use the following shell command: <code>echo -n "postgres" | base64</code>.</li>
-<li>Replace the content of the folder <strong>MobilityDB-Azure/KubernetesDeployment/secrets</strong> by creating your own SSL certificate that Citus will use to encrypt the database data.</li>
+<li>Replace the content of the folder <strong>MobilityDB-Azure/KubernetesDeployment/secrets</strong> by creating your own SSL certificate that Citus will use to encrypt the database data.
+The existing files can be used for guidance.</li>
 <li>Edit the content of <strong>MobilityDB-Azure/KubernetesDeployment/postgres-deployment-workers.yaml</strong> by setting the replicas to be equal to the number of available worker machines that you want to create.</li>
 <li>Run <code> bash MobilityDB-Azure/KubernetesDeployment/scripts/startK8s.sh</code> to create the Kubernetes deployment.
 After some few minutes, the Pods will be created and ready to serve the database.</li>
 </ol>